Preparing your submission

 Article’s lead [50 to 100 words]

-The “lead” of an article attracts the curiosity of the readers.
+The article’s lead attracts the curiosity of the readers.
 It presents one or two highlights from the article.
 For example, the lead could focus on one of the most important findings or implications discussed in the paper.
-This is NOT an abstract and it should NOT provide a comprehensive overview of the paper.
+This is not an abstract and it should not provide a comprehensive overview of the paper.

 Introduction [150 to 300 words]

-First, briefly present the key argument(s) that you are deriving from your evidence-based research in formatting and language that are easily understandable for a non-specialist audience with a professional interest in misinformation (e.g., journalists, educators, policymakers, politicians).
+First, briefly present the key argument(s) that you are deriving from your evidence-based research using language that is clear and accessible to a non-specialist audience with a professional interest in misinformation (e.g., journalists, educators, policymakers, politicians).

 Second, discuss the significance and implications of your argument.
 What recommendations can you provide, and to whom, based on your argument and findings?
 For example, can your argument and findings inform the design of novel policies, infrastructural interventions, or educational programs?